 In times of crisis, we fall prey to the uncertainty surrounding us and we develop a rigid mindset.
 Often, such rigidity proves detrimental to enterprise and small business owners alike.

 It is normal for any decision-maker to feel agitated when faced with volatile market conditions.
-However, they do need to consider that being proactive, rather than reactive, can help a business manage challenges better.
+However, businesses have already started devising recovery plans, digital transformation for growth, and are building stronger business resilience to manage challenges better.

-As the CEO of Kylas, I have worked towards keeping my business agile and resilient even in times of crisis.
+As the CEO of Kylas, I believe that being proactive, rather than reactive, I have successfully worked towards keeping my business agile and resilient even in times of crisis.

 What Is a Crisis and How Did It Impact Our Business?